Volunteer and Intern in Mexico

 Living in Mexico is an incredible experience.
 All of our volunteers (except for those joining the Conservation & Environment Project) live with a host family and be immersed in the local lifestyle and community, from the universal passion for soccer to the “Day of the Dead” celebrations, when the whole country grinds to a halt to honor its ancestors.
 Volunteers on our Coastal Conservation project in Mexico live at our “turtle camp” along the Pacific Coast.

 Travel and Sightseeing Opportunities in Mexico

 Guadalajara is fondly known as the most Mexican of cities.
 Tequila, sombreros, mariachi music, and rodeo riders all originated in Guadalajara.

 There are plenty of activities here to fill your time off.
 Attending a soccer match or lucha libre (dramatic Mexican wrestling) followed by a meal of tortas ahogadas - pork rolls drowned in chili sauce - is something that has to be experienced.
-Visit a small town with a group of volunteers and become the star of the local festival: in Mexico, anything’s possible!
+Visit a small town with a group of volunteers and you could find yourselves the stars of the local festival!

 Mexico offers a bit of everything to everyone volunteering abroad, all accessible via the reliable bus services that cross the country.
 Domestic flights are numerous and reasonably priced, so traveling around on weekends and after your project is affordable and easy.
 There are cheap, clean, modest hotels in almost every small town.

 To get away from it all, find a good map and a bus schedule and head for the beaches, hills, jungles, or mountains.
 In Mexico it is easy to get off the beaten track.
 It’s a paradise of mountains and volcanoes, deserts, beaches, and ancient ruins and civilizations, with nearly 30 World Heritage Sites.